 It sat in our guest bedroom until we started our epic decluttering a few months ago.
 The rule for us was: only keep things we truly love, and let go of the rest. ( More on that in another post!)

 So a decision has to be made: should we donate it, or transform it into a chair that spark joy every time we see it?

 You know I can’t resist a potentially fun before after DIY project.
-When my dear Mom happened to send me some beautiful floral home decor fabric, I took a deep breathe, and dived in.
+When my dear mom happened to send me some beautiful floral home decor fabric, I took a deep breath, and dived in.

 Note: please check out a list of very helpful tips at the end before you start – tips such as : take photos of each step when you remove the fabrics, so you can reverse the steps when putting new fabrics on!

 IMPORTANT: follow basic safety rules when working with tools and sharp objects!
 Learn to use each tool properly.
 Use caution and work safely.
 Wear good quality working gloves and safety eye goggles when needed.